 Valencia’s economy started to recover in the 18th century.
 However, the 19th century began with wars with England, Portugal, and France.
 Throughout the 19th and 20th centuries, Valencia saw times of growth and prosperity.
 However, it still had hard times and times of war, revolution, and dictatorship.

 The 21st century has been a lot calmer for Valencia.
 The third most populated city in Spain is also a trendy tourist destination.

 _________________________________________________________ Related Articles City Guide To Barcelona City Guide to San Sebastian _________________________________________________________

 If you enjoy mild winter and hot summer weather, Valencia, Spain, is your ideal destination.
-Resting only 79 ft (24 meters) above sea level, Valencia climate is Mediterranean.
+Resting only 79 ft (24 meters) above sea level, the Valencia climate is the Mediterranean.
 The area has mild winters with little rain and sunny hot summers.
 The coastline of Valencia includes Alboraya, Cullera, Sagunto, Garandia, Piles, Miramar, Oliva, and Valencia city.

 Summer Weather For Valencia Spain

 The average daily temperature during the summer in Valencia ranges from 18°C – 31°C (64°F – 88°F).
 However, the hottest day on record in Valencia was 43°C (109°F) on August 27th, 2010, and again the same temperature was recorded on May 14th, 2015.
 The average rainfall during the summer is between 13 – 18 mm (0.5 – 0.7 in) and will be spread across 1 – 3 days.